Table of contents

 We recommend doing it locally (or through a CI/CD pipeline) before packaging the application (like Magento does with the di:compile and static-content:deploy step) rather than letting the target servers to proceed.

-Building React sources with Magento Cloud If your project is hosted on magento cloud, you need some specific configuration in order to make the instant search working.
+If your project is hosted on magento cloud, you need some specific configuration in order to make the instant search working.
 In your project directory, you should have a .magento.app.yaml file with the definition of the hook “build” in it :

 hoks: